← Guides

 When a deal in HubSpot is moved to the "Closed Won" stage (or any stage you define as the billing trigger), the integration:

-- Reads the deal's details — amount, line items, associated contact, close date
+1. Reads the deal's details: amount, line items, associated contact, close date

 The result: from the moment a salesperson marks a deal as won in HubSpot, the invoice exists in Xero without any additional manual work.

-- It has limited control over invoice formatting, due dates, or approval logic
+• It gives you no control over invoice formatting, due dates or approval logic

 How the integration is built